WebAssembly/relaxed-simd/proposals/relaxed-simd/Overview.md

 running them on multiple runtimes, where the runtimes produce different results - this can be surprising to the application.

-Applications can specify their consistency needs using a new type `fpenv` (name subject to change).
+Applications can specify their consistency needs using a new module-level entity `fpenv` (name subject to change).
 A `fpenv` is defined in the `fpenv` section of a module.
 All Relaxed SIMD instructions will take an additional `varuint32` immediate, which is an index into the `fpenv` index space:

 ```wast
 (module